F5Networks/terraform-provider-bigip/docs/userguide/as3-integration.rst

 AS3 Integration with Terraform
 ==============================

-You can use Terraform with AS3 for managing application-specific configurations on a BIG-IP system.
+You can use Terraform with AS3 for managing application-specific configurations on an F5 BIG-IP system.
 AS3 uses a declarative model, meaning you provide a JSON declaration rather than a set of imperative commands.
-The declaration represents the configuration which AS3 is responsible for creating on a BIG-IP system.
+The declaration represents the configuration which AS3 is responsible for creating on an F5 BIG-IP system.
 Terraform provides resources to configure AS3 declarative JSON on BIG-IP.

 Prerequisites
 -------------